Shouldn’t Sales Forecasting be Easy?

 • Is revenue recognized over time – such as with annual subscriptions that are ratable on a monthly basis?

-• Is revenue based on work completed / percentage of completion?
+• Is revenue based on work completed/percentage of completion?
 This is more common with Services and Construction.
-Combining contracts, such as selling custom consulting services with a new product license, can complicate this.
+How is that percentage determined?

 • Cash Flow – Is this really Sales forecasting?